Louis-de-Bontin/p13_de_bontin/README.md

 ## Build an Heroku app
 - On the Heroku UX, create a new app
+- Update the settings.py file with the new app name : `ALLOWED_HOSTS = ['NEW_APP_NAME.herokuapp.com', '127.0.0.1']`
+- Update the environment variables on Heroku with the new application name
 - In the "deploy" section of the app, select GitHub, and link the app with the repository
-- Don't check the "Wait for CI to pass", and don't select "Enable Automatic Deploy"
+- Check the "Wait for CI to pass", select "Enable Automatic Deploy"
-- In the "Manual Deploy" section, enter "main" in the "Name of Branch" section
-- And click on "Deploy Branch"
-- Update the environment variables on Heroku with the new application name
+- Now, commit the update, and push it to github, then merge it.
 - Now, every push on the main branch that passes the tests and the linting will update the application in production phase

 ## Docker